Coohack/CWM/README.md

 CWM
 ===
-this is a linux window manager just for fun!
+this is a linux window manager. just for fun!